 Real property assessments are made by computing 70% of the estimated market value of such property at the time of the last general valuation.
 The Assessor also places values on all motor vehicles (computed at 70% of the annual market value), using Department of Motor Vehicle information and NADA information.
 All other personal property is reevaluated annually.
 Assessors are required by CT law to revalue all real estate every five years.

 The Assessor and the Assistant Assessor must be certified by the State of CT (Sec.
 12-40a) and attend annual training.

 - Land Use Classification

-- Board of Assessment Appeals, click here for link to the Board of Assessment Appeals document.
+- Board of Assessment Appeals, click here for links to the Board of Assessment Appeals documents.

 - Elderly/Totally Disabled Program: for homeowners and renters over the age of 65 (age 50 and older surviving spouses are also eligible) and persons with disabilities of any age.
 Persons meeting this program's requirements receive a tax credit up to a 50% reduction of their residential property tax.

 - Use-Value Program (also known as "490"): The present true and actual value of land classified as farm land pursuant to section 12-107c, as forest land pursuant to section 12-107d, or as open space land pursuant to section 12-107e shall be based upon its current use without regard to neighborhood land use of a more intensive nature, provided in no event shall the present true and actual value of open space land be less than it would be if such open space comprised a part of a tract or tracts of land classified as farm land.
 The present true and actual value of all other property shall be deemed by all assessors and board of assessment appeals to be the fair market value thereof and not its value at a forced or auction sale.